johnfr14/SRO-website/README.md

 - network : Rinkeby
 - SaraRo website

-  In this contract you will be able to bu SRO tokens from his ICO.
+  In this repository you will be able to bu SRO tokens from his ICO.
   Then you could use those tokens to use our latest ultimate Calculator !!! (the most advanced in the world)